 These statements are unaudited.
-In the opinion of management, adjustments including normal recurring accruals have been made for a fair statement of the results presented herein.
-Intercompany accounts and transactions have been eliminated.
+In the opinion of management, all material adjustments including normal recurring accruals have been made for a fair statement of the results presented herein.
+All material intercompany accounts and transactions have been eliminated.
 Certain accounts have been reclassified in the 2004 financial statements to conform to their 2005 presentation.
 For further information, refer to the Annual Report on Form 10-K of American International Group, Inc. (AIG) for the year ended December 31, 2005 (2005 Annual Report on Form 10-K).